ylluminarious/flutterjump-js/README.md

-A WIP game about Fluttershy.
+A work-in-progress game about Fluttershy.